-Calva: Clojure & ClojureScript support for VS Code
+Calva: Clojure & ClojureScript with Visual Studio Code

-Welcome to Calva, an easy to use, integrated REPL powered environment for enjoyable and productive Clojure and ClojureScript coding.
-It includes inline code evaluation, Paredit (and some little Parinfer), a Clojure formatter, a test runner, Clojure syntax highlighting, and more.
-Much of the power is provided by The Orchard.
+Welcome to Calva, an integrated REPL powered environment for enjoyable and productive Clojure and ClojureScript in Visual Studio Code.
+It includes inline code evaluation, Paredit, a Clojure formatter, a test runner, Clojure syntax highlighting, and more.
+Much of the power is harvested from the produce of The Orchard.

 Calva is short for Calvados, a liquid gifted to humanity from God.
 It is distilled from Cider.

 Calva's raison d´être is to provide Visual Studio Code users with an easy to use and productive environment for Clojure and ClojureScript development.

 From the same page you can also learn that we want Calva to be a good choice for VS Code users asking: